 If you are not a hiker Zakopane gives you plenty of options to get to the top of the mountains.
 One of which is taking a cable car to Kasprowy Wierch summit, one of the most spectacular peaks in Tatra Mountains.
-It is also the longest ski slope in this area but a lot of people take a ride just to sit at the top and admire views while having their lunch or hot tea.
+It is also the longest ski slope in this area but a lot of people take a ride just to relax at the top over lunch, admiring breathtaking views.
 The journey to Kasprowy Wierch takes approximately 20 minutes, while hiking is pretty tough and takes at least 3 hours for experienced hikers (depending on weather conditions!).
 Cable car to Kasprowy Wierch is a massive attraction, so make sure to buy tickets in advance.
 You can obtain them on the official website: https://www.pkl.pl/kasprowy-wierch/kasprowy-wierch-en.html

 Go skiing or snowboarding!

-That is a wonderful land for skiing and snowboarding.
-There are plenty of very high quality slopes in: Bialka Tatrzanska, Bukowina Tatrzanska, Zakopane – with Kasprowy Wierch the highest one.
-Just be aware there may be long queues for the ski lift/or cable rail in high season /Christmas time & New Year is very busy/.
+Zakopane is a wonderful land for skiing and snowboarding.
+There are plenty high quality slopes in: Bialka Tatrzanska, Bukowina Tatrzanska, Zakopane – with Kasprowy Wierch the longest and highest slope.
+Be prepared for long queues to the ski lift/or cable rail in high season (Christmas time & New Year is packed!!).

 Take a Cable Railway to Gubałówka mountain.

 Gubalowka is actually one of the best things to do in Zakopane.
-It’s an easy and pleasant journey with rewarding views of Tatra Mountains and Zakopane panorama – make sure the weather is good otherwise clouds will cover the landscape.
+It’s an easy and pleasant journey with rewarding views of Tatra Mountains and Zakopane panorama from the top – make sure the weather is good otherwise clouds will cover the landscape.
 There are plenty of bars and attractions for kids at the top.

 Local market in Zakopane.

-On the bottom of Gubalowka where the cable railway is there’s the most famous local market with plenty of traditional products – strong mountains alcohol, food, craftwork and hand made clothing.
-It is worth to take a walk first to compare prizes and products.
-My advise – try everything what the market has to offer but be careful with the traditional Sliwowica – Plum vodka, it can contain 42% – 70% of alcohol and you need to know how to drink it.
+Near the cable car bottom station of Gubalowka there’s the most famous local market in Zakopane, with plenty of traditional products – strong mountains alcohol, regional specialities, craftwork and hand made clothing.
+It is worth to visit this place but first compare prizes before purchasing.
+My advise – try everything what the market has to offer but be careful with the traditional Sliwowica – Plum vodka, it can contain 42-70% of alcohol and you need to know how to drink it.
 Always inhale first before taking a shot!
-If you take a breath after the shot you may choke yourself.
-Course nothing will happen to you but it is much nicer and pleasant if you inhale first, take a shot and exhale. 😉
+The experience is much nicer if you inhale, take a shot and exhale. 🙂

 Hiking adventures – go hiking in Tatra Mountains!

-It is a very easy and short 2 hour trip from Krakow.
+It is a very easy and short 2 hour trip from Cracow (Krakow).

-- Organized tour from Zakopane – there are number of organized one-day tours from Cracow to Zakopane, although I would recommend staying at least 3 days in Zakopane, exploring Tatra National Park.
+- Organized tour from Zakopane – there are number of organized one-day tours from Cracow to Zakopane, although I would highly recommend staying at least 3 days and exploring Tatra National Park!

 Useful advise on transportation in Zakopane.

-Local buses – there are local buses no 14 and 11.
-They go through the city and their final stop is near main train and bus Station in Zakopane.
+Local buses – there are local buses no. 14 and 11.
+They go through the city with the final stop at the main Train and Bus Station in Zakopane.

-Mini buses will take you outside Zakopane – they run toward Morskie Oko lake and Kuznice – Kasprowy Wierch cable rail.
+Mini buses will take you outside Zakopane – they run toward Morskie Oko lake and on a distance Kuznice – Kasprowy Wierch cable rail.